Medicare vs. Medicaid: The Important Differences to Know

 It's free, simple and secure.

-Can I be covered by both Medicare and Medicaid?
+Can you have both Medicare and Medicaid?

-Yes, you can have both Medicare and Medicaid if you're eligible for both programs.
-This usually means you're a senior who has a low income.
-This is called being dual eligible.
+You can have both Medicare and Medicaid if you're eligible for both programs.

 Other ways to save if you have Medicare and Medicaid

-If you have Medicare and are only eligible for partial Medicaid benefits, you can also apply for other ways to save such as the Medicare Savings Programs or the Extra Help program.
+If you have Medicare and are only eligible for partial Medicaid benefits, you can also apply for other ways to save, such as the Medicare Savings Programs or the Extra Help program.

 These programs are especially useful if you live in one of the 10 states where it's difficult to qualify for Medicaid because they haven't expanded eligibility.

-Income limits for other ways to reduce Medicare costs
+Annual income limits for other ways to reduce Medicare costs

 Program